MaggotHATE/perk-points-per-skill-levelups/README.md

 ### Gain skill points for leveling skills.
 Configurable formulas, standardized parsing, MCM.

-This mod adds an option to gain skill points as you improve skills, and it was meant to go along with Time-Based Enemy Scaling (Automatic) https://www.nexusmods.com/skyrimspecialedition/mods/27203 mod.
+This mod adds an option to gain skill points as you improve skills - not just character level.
-However, this mod is independent, and you can use it with or without mods that change leveling - all it needs is vanilla skill level increase event to happen.

 REQUIREMENTS:

 SKSE64
 PapyrusUtil

+### What & why:

+This mod is meant to go along with Time-Based Enemy Scaling (Automatic) https://www.nexusmods.com/skyrimspecialedition/mods/27203 mod.
+However, PPPSU doesn't require it, and all you need is skill levelup events to happen.
+In general, this mod allows you to have more specific progression towards the next perk point instead of flat "new level - new perk".

+### Features:
+	Multiple formulas
+	Different basic rules (archery in Warrior or Sneak, for example)
+	Configurable number of perk points given
+	Configurable progress value needed.

+### How to use:
+Install SKSE64 and PapyrusUtil,
+Install the mod,
+Go to MCM menu and choose a preset

+There are 6 presets so far:
+	early-learner: more perk points at the beginning, less and less with time;
+	schools-based: more points from schools, less point as your character level increases;
+	skill-based: greater skill levels = more perk points, default preset;
+	speciality-all: specialize in one school and get more perks from it, less perks from other schools;
+	speciality-best: same as previous, but less restrictive;
+	speciality-SkyRe: SkyRe-specific version of "speciality-all", less influence from Wayfarer skill;

+### Performance:
+	The formula itself is loaded only when you choose it in MCM (or at the start of the game - default.json is loaded), or switch rulesets.
+	Calculations happen every time you get a skill level.
+	The load depends on formula complexity, but it's fast for a single level (or a few levels at once).
+	Getting many skill levels at a time will not affect performance, but calculations may take some time (~4s for 14 levels, for example).

+### Additional information:

+If you get multiple levels at once, calculations will take some time (depends on formula complexity), as they are taking each gained level one by one.

+*Technically, skill are just actor values, so you can put any existing AV into a category and use it in calculations.

+### Advanced settings:

 The idea itself is pretty simple, so I decided to expand it with configurable formulas, stored in .json files at "\SKSE\Plugins\pppsu_formulas" and loaded through MCM.

 Formulas can have elements of "TagValue", i.e. MAGE_min0.01